-An accompanying book, Prisoners on the Sumatra Railway: Narratives of History and Memory will be published by Bloomsbury in late 2017.
+An accompanying book focusing on the experiences of British POWs on the raiway, Prisoners on the Sumatra Railway: Narratives of History and Memory was published by Bloomsbury in late 2017.

 This research has been made possible through funding from the Arts and Humanities Research Council (AHRC), Leeds Humanities Research Institute (LHRI) and the Wellcome Trust.